Back

 Visitors to Germany from an EU member country can make use of a European Health Insurance Card, usually referred to as EHIC.
 This card gives travellers access to the healthcare system.
 It is only suitable for temporary visitors and is usually restricted to emergency medical treatment only as opposed to long-term care.

-Understandably, the EHIC scheme has obvious limitations and, therefore, many visitors exploring Germany opt to take out a comprehensive health insurance policy offering care in all eventualities.
+Understandably, the EHIC scheme has obvious limitations and, therefore, many visitors exploring Germany opt to take out a comprehensive expat insurance policy offering care in all eventualities.

 Visitors from outside Europe do not gain access to the same European Health Insurance Card system and so should regard private medical insurance as mandatory in Germany.